 Lichen planus is a common inflammatory disease of the skin and mouth and is classified as an auto-immune disease.
 This means that white blood cells which usually fight germs begin to attack the normal parts of the skin, mucous membranes, hair, and nails.
 It is also considered a symptom of hyperkeratosis.

-I will share with you information to help guide you in relieving this condition with pure and natural remedies.
+I will share with you information to help guide you in relieving this condition with pure and natural remedies as it pertains to the skin.
 To gain a greater understanding, it is important to note what the disease is not.
 Lichen planus is not an infectious disease.
 It is impossible to catch from someone or to give it to someone else.
 The disease is not a form of cancer, it does not appear to be inherited.
-Some cases may even occur as allergic reactions to medications for high blood pressure, heart disease, and arthritis.
+Some cases may even occur as allergic reactions to medications.

 Many people ask, "How can I identify the symptoms of this disease?"